 Our daily roundup of retirement news your clients may be thinking about.

-Student loans are increasingly becoming a retirement financial issue.
+Student loan debt could destroy your retirement Student loans are increasingly becoming a retirement financial issue.
 Indeed, pre-retirees in the 55 to 64 age bracket, and even retirees, are carrying unprecedented amounts of student loan debt, according to a new LIMRA study.
 According to the survey, education loans made up 4% of instalment debt for that pre-retiree group in 1989.
 By 2013, that share totalled 30%.
 Among retirees, education loans increased to 15% from less than 1% in that time period.
 To avoid this challenge, clients should look harder for scholarships or a community college as an alternative to student loan debt that could end up heavily impacting one's retirement plan.
 Other options include: working longer, starting to save when a child is born to avoid student loan problems and avoid co-signing student loans. --MarketWatch

 Register or login for access to this item and much more

 All Bank Investment Consultant content is archived after seven days.

 - All recent and archived articles

 Already have an account?
 Log In

 Don't have an account?
 Register for Free Unlimited Access